RussTheAerialist/RussellHay/content/blog/writing/writing-group.md

 This is difficult, so we follow a process.
 Every person in the ground critiques every manuscript submitted (except your own), and we will go around in turn to provide the critique.
 Other people who refrain from speaking when not their turn to critique.
 This provides the speaker will the full focus of the group.

 The author of the manuscript being critiqued is asked not to speak until the end of the round of critiquing.
+You can, however, ask direct, simple questions that the author can answer in one sentence or less.
+We limit the questioning to this style to avoid explanation or defense, which is a natural tendency, but is counter-productive to improving your writing.
 Afterwards, they may ask follow up questions to clarify the critique, but should strive to avoid explaining or making excuses from the critique.

 If you print the manuscript for critiquing and have made notes on the manuscript, you will give the author your marked up copy for them to digest in their own time.